Personalize selling with product rec quizzes 👉

 Dan realized that different middle-aged runners have different challenges when it comes to preparing for a marathon.
 Some 40+ runners are blighted by niggling injuries, others don’t have the time between work and family commitments, while another cross-section need the motivation to drag themselves away from Netflix.

 So, one of Dan’s biggest challenges with his site was serving the right information to the right type of runner.
-Through a typeform survey he ran back in 2016, Dan identified the four main challenges that the majority of middle age runners face:
+Through a form survey he ran back in 2016, Dan identified the four main challenges that the majority of middle age runners face:

 • Staying injury-free